0

 A few tough, beautiful options that earn their keep:

-Coniferous evergreens like dwarf cultivar Degroot’s Emerald Spire (Thuja occidentalis ’Degroot’s Spire’), sleek, modern, and steady all year round
+Coniferous evergreens like dwarf cultivar Degroot’s Emerald Spire (Thuja occidentalis ’Degroot’s Spire’) are sleek, modern, and steady all year round

-Birches (Betula), that bright bark against a darker background is pure Scandinavian magic (even on grey days)
+Birches (Betula) with bright bark against a darker background are pure Scandinavian magic (even on grey days)

-Amur chokecherry / Amur cherry (Prunus maackii), the peeling cinnamon-brown bark is one of those details you notice more when the garden is quiet
+Amur chokecherry / Amur cherry (Prunus maackii) and its peeling cinnamon-brown bark is one of those details you notice more when the garden is quieter

 And then one day, the snow finally melts… and you spot the green mats of creeping thyme (Thymus serpyllum) around those first snowdrops.